stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 ### Configuration

-The VBO is bound to the render sequence:
+In the demo application the VBO is bound to the render sequence:

 ```java
 public Buffer sequence(...) {